Eliezer Gruenbaum: Biography

 Eliezer Gruenbaum was born in Warsaw in 1908, the second son of a prominent Polish-Jewish politician Yitzhak Gruenbaum.
 With his father's help, Eliezer arrived in Mandatory Palestine in 1946, where he started writing memoirs.
 He was subjected to "attacks by right-wing and religious groups eager, among other things, to discredit his father."

 Due to his past, the Haganah refused to draft him, however following a plea from his father to David Ben-Gurion he was enlisted.
-He was killed in 1948 Arab–Israeli War during the Battle of Ramat Rachel on 22 May 1948.
+He died in 1948 Arab–Israeli War during the Battle of Ramat Rachel on 22 May 1948.
 After his death rumors spread that he committed suicide or might have been murdered in revenge for his kapo past.

 Political activism

-At age of 16, he joined the Communist Party of Poland, and in 1929 was imprisoned by Polish authorities for four and half years for his communism-related activism (the Communist Party was at that time delegalized in Poland).
-He escaped or was released early from prison (after serving two or two and a half years, sources vary) and then moved to Paris, where he was an editor of a Polish worker's newsletter.
-He fought in the Spanish Civil War on the Republican side, and after returning to France, was once again arrested, this time by the French authorities, on charges of sedition (here, the accounts vary again, according to another source, he was arrested in Spain, but escaped safely back to France).
+Aged 16, he joined the Communist Party of Poland and, in 1929, was imprisoned by Polish authorities for four and half years for his communism-related activism.
+The Communist Party was at that time illegal in Poland.
+He escaped or was released early from prison after serving two or two and a half years, sources vary, and then moved to Paris, where he was an editor of a Polish worker's newsletter.

+He fought in the Spanish Civil War on the Republican side, and after returning to France, was again arrested, this time by the French authorities, on charges of sedition.
+Here, the accounts vary again, according to another source, he was arrested in Spain, but escaped safely back to France.
 After the German invasion of France, he volunteered for the French Army, eventually joining the Polish Army in France, and later joined the French Resistance.